-- Overseas Travel and Tourism Quarterly, latest publication for quater 3 Jul to Sep 2014 was published on 15 January 2015.
-This publication provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors, regions of the UK visited. quarter 4, Oct to Dec 2014 data will be published within the annual publication Travel Trends, 2014 due to be published on 14 May 2015 - Travel Trends, latest publication Travel Trends 2013 was published on 8 May 2014, the next publication (Travel Trends 2014) will be published on 14 May 2015.
+- Overseas Travel and Tourism Quarterly (776.5 Kb Excel sheet), latest publication for quarter 4 Oct to Dec 2014 was published within Travel Trends on 20 May 2015.
+This publication provides more detailed analysis of visits and spending, isolating aspects such as countries of visit, mode of travel used, nationality of visitors, regions of the UK visited.
+Quarter 1, Jan to Mar 2015 data will be published on 16 July 2015 - Travel Trends, latest publication Travel Trends 2014 was published on 20 May 2015, the next publication (Travel Trends 2015) will be published in spring 2016.
 This publication provides final overseas travel and tourism estimates and more detailed analysis of visits and spending, including analysis by demographics, towns in the UK visited and countries visited by residents of different parts of the UK - TravelPac is a data set which allows users to conduct their own analysis of quarterly and annual data on key variables.
 The datasets are provided in SPSS and Excel

 Note that estimates are subject to revision between the monthly statistical bulletin and the quarterly publication and again when Travel Trends is published.
-Revisions result from more accurate passenger figures being made available, more information about the IPS revisions policy is available in the Quality and Methodology Information (331.7 Kb Pdf).
+Revisions result from more accurate passenger figures being made available.
+More information about the IPS revisions policy is available in the Quality and Methodology Information (350.4 Kb Pdf).
+The most up-to-date and accurate estimates for all published months can be found in the latest edition of the Overseas Travel and Tourism monthly statistical bulletin, which can be accessed here.

-Note that, although data by the international passenger survey (IPS) also feeds into the calculation of migration statistics, the overseas travel and tourism publications do not provide any information relating to International migration.
+Note that, although data by the International Passenger Survey (IPS) also feeds into the calculation of migration statistics, the Overseas Travel and Tourism publications do not provide any information relating to International migration.

-9. Reference tables definitions
+8. Reference tables definitions